-The Company has a minimal amount of level 3 derivatives which are only classified as such due to some form of credit feature embedded within the derivative (e.g. uncollateralized interest rate swaps).
+Level 3 derivatives are generally classified as such due to an unobservable credit feature embedded within the derivative (e.g. uncollateralized interest rate swaps).
 The key observable inputs into the derivative pricing models used are credit spreads and default probabilities where either benchmark levels or "worst-case" scenarios (in the case of default probability) are utilised.